Biden picks Jane Hartley to serve as US ambassador to the UK

 Ms Hartley served as the US ambassador to France and Monaco from 2014 to 2017 under President Barack Obama.

-The UK ambassadorship along with the US posting in Paris is thought to be the most prestigious diplomatic pastings for an American President to fill.
+The UK ambassadorship along with the US posting to Paris is thought to be the most prestigious diplomatic positions for an American President to fill.

 The London position is often considered to be the one of most consequence and heft because of the longtime diplomatic, military and historical relationship between the UK and the US.